 Aims: The aim of this study was to analyze the impact of ripening stage (green, yellow, orange, and red) on the phytochemical composition of local cherry tomato (Solanum lycopersicum L.) cultivated in Côte d'Ivoire.

 Methods: Local cherry tomatoes were harvested at distinct ripening stages: green, yellow, orange, and red.
 A portion of the tomatoes was processed while fresh by crushing, while another portion was subjected to drying and subsequently ground into a powder.
-The samples obtained were analysed to determine their phytochemical composition.
+The samples obtained were analyzed to determine their phytochemical composition.
 The resulting data were analysed using ANOVA and principal component analysis (PCA).

 Results: The results indicate that the ripening process significantly influences the phytochemical composition of local cherry tomatoes.
 Notable increases in the concentrations of various phytochemicals were observed during the transition from the green to the red stage of ripening.
 The total polyphenol content was quantified to range from 32.8 ± 9.14 to 55.2 ± 17.52 mg of Equivalent Acid Quality (EAQ) per gram of fresh matter (FM).
 The lycopene content varied between 27.2 ± 3.61 and 108.4 ± 6.55 mg per 100 grams of FM.
 Additionally, the β-carotene content ranged from 578 ± 89.19 to 2542 ± 254.07 µg per 100 grams of FM, while the vitamin C content was measured to range from 41.66 ± 16.53 to 56.25 ± 15.56 mg per 100 grams of FM.